This is a developing story. This article was last updated on April 8, 2021.

-The threat of COVID-19 in New York City is still very real—and emotions raw.
-You’ll see locals outside, be it in playgrounds or nursing a cold beer on the sidewalk, and they have masks and Clorox wipes at the ready.
+The lingering threat of COVID-19 in New York City is still very real—and emotions raw.
+You’ll see locals outside, be it in playgrounds or nursing a cold beer on the sidewalk, and they have masks on and hand sanitizer at the ready.
 Ask anyone from the city and they’ll rattle off names of people they know who’ve been sick with coronavirus; they themselves might have had it.
 Which is why the former COVID-19 epicenter of the world, and by extension, the state of New York, neighboring New Jersey, and Connecticut, have cautiously reopened in lockstep together with restrictions in place.

 Here’s what you need to know about travel to the tri-state area.